Set up AxessoryTalk NT Voice Mail

 6).
 Change the settings for IP address, subnet mask, and default gateway

-At this point you must shut down the machine and restart for changes to
+point you must shut down the machine and restart for changes to take effect.

-"Network Neighborhood" icon.
-You should see other computers that are logged
+Neighborhood" icon.
+You should see other computers that are logged in to your

 5. Go to "Start"-"Programs"-"Axxessory Talk"-"AVDAP Configuration Utility"